 Rowan McCabe is a poet and a professional waffler from Newcastle upon Tyne.
 Aware that poetry isn’t a proper job, he decided to create his own and became the world’s first Door-to-Door Poet.
-Knocking on strangers’ doors, he asks what is important to them.
-He then goes away and writes a poem about this, free of charge, before bringing it back and performing it on their doorstep.
-It’s sort of like the Avon lady… but with rhymes.
+Knocking on strangers’ doors, he asked what was important to them.
+He then went away and wrote a poem about this, free of charge, before bringing it back and performing it on their doorstep.
+It’s a bit like the Avon lady… but with rhymes.

-Rowan has also written for Channel 4, Radio 3’s ‘The Verb’ and his work has been featured in the Guardian and on BBC Breakfast.
-He has performed on stages around the UK, including Glastonbury Festival and the Royal Albert Hall.
-In 2022, the National Trust published a collection of his work in honor of William Wordsworth’s 250th birthday.
+Rowan has also written for Channel 4, Radio 3’s ‘The Verb’, and his work has been featured in the Guardian and on BBC Breakfast.
+He has toured across the UK and has appeared at Glastonbury Festival and the Royal Albert Hall.
+His first full-length book, The Door-to-Door Poet, was published by Eye Books in September 2025.

 –